DidiTheRockJohnson/Hoplite-Tweaks-Client-1.20.1-Customizing-Hoplite-Client/README.md

 1- Download the offical Hoplite Client ( https://hoplite.gg/installer )

 2- download your Hopelite Tweaks version you want

 3- Open the Hopelite_Tweaks-Installer.exe

-4- Follow the install instrucions
+4- Follow the install instructions

-5- Press the button "Inject" in the left bottom corner 6- Now alt tab to your minecraft sesion and press right shift 7- Enjoy the client!
+5- Press the button "Inject" in the left bottom corner

+6- Now alt tab to your minecraft sesion and press right shift

-NOTE: IF NOT DONE ALREADY, START MINECRAFT WITH YOUR FABRIC MOD LOADER
+*NOTE: IF NOT DONE ALREADY, START MINECRAFT WITH YOUR FABRIC MOD LOADER*

 9- like ive done in the video, keep the server opened and drag and drop opelite_Tweaks-Installer.exe to the other file named "Kangaroo patcher" (Look at the video if you need help on this)

-10- let it load a few seconds, and you are ready to g
+10- let it load a few seconds, and you are ready to go!

 # Suport

 If you need help hook me up on discord:
-    elldidi
+<h2>marlowww</h2>